generalustelaru/ophir-2d/README.md

 `"PLAYER_IDLE_MINUTES"`: How fast a player can be skipped for not doing anything.

-`"SESSION_DELETION_HOURS"`: How quickly an inactive session goes bye-bye.
+`"GAME_DELETION_HOURS"`: How quickly an inactive session goes bye-bye.

 `IDLE_"TIMEOUT`: Time of perceived inactivity (in minutes) for the current player before receiving the idle status.